-Building damage as a result of the 100-year and 500-year MRP hurricanes were estimated for each municipality using Hazus.
-Table 4.3.7-12 summarizes estimated total building and content losses caused by the 100-year MRP event by building occupancy class.
+Building damage as a result of the 100-year and 500-year MRP hurricanes was estimated using Hazus.
+Table 4.3.7-13 summarizes estimated total building and content losses caused by the 100-year and 500-year MRP events by building occupancy class.
 Up to 7 buildings will be completely destroyed by the 100-year MRP event and up to 4 will be severely damaged.
 The majority of the losses are estimated to the residential occupancy class.
-Table 4.3.7-13 summarizes estimated total building and content losses caused by the 500-year MRP event by occupancy classes.
 Up to 215 buildings will be completely destroyed by the 500-year MRP event and up to 247 will be severely damaged.
 The majority of the losses are estimated to the residential occupancy class.